aeternity/aeternity/docs/configuration.md

 Make sure you amend:
 * the `mining` > `beneficiary` parameter, i.e. replace `encoded_beneficiary_pubkey_to_be_replaced` with your public key;
 * the `sync` > `port` parameter with your actual value:
+* set `autostart: false` if you have not yet synced with the blockchain to improve sync performance.
+Change this value to `autostart: true` and [configure your miner](#Miner-Configuration) when you are in sync, then restart the node.

 ```yaml
 ---